ibexa/documentation-developer/docs/commerce/order_management/configure_order_management.md

 ### Default order processing configuration

-The default order workflow configuration is called `ibexa_order`, you can replace it with your custom workflow identifier if needed.
+The default order processing workflow is called `ibexa_order`.

-To see the default workflow, in your project directory, navigate to the following file: `vendor/Ibexa/order-management/src/bundle/Resources/config/prepend.yaml`.
+To see the default workflow configuration, in your project directory, go to: `vendor/Ibexa/order-management/src/bundle/Resources/config/prepend.yaml`.

 The default workflow uses keys defined in `src/lib/Value/Status.php` file as place and transition names, for example, `PENDING_PLACE` translates into `pending`.

+You can replace the default workflow configuration with a custom one if needed.

 ### Custom order processing workflows